Booking a pet-friendly hotel? 9 tips for a smooth stay

 • Meds: prescription medications if needed, but also preventatives like flea and tick or heartworm meds if they'll be due during the trip.

-Mind your dog's manners
+Mind your pet's manners

 We'll keep this one short: sadly, not everyone loves dogs, and even avid dog lovers appreciate good manners.
-Always have your dog leashed in common areas and promptly pick up after them.
+The same goes for cats.

 Plan for pup-xiety